JasperSijgers/BackupPHP/README.md

 ```

 <b>Old Backups</b><br>
 The backup folder is scanned for any files last modified before the maximum age of the oldest backup as set in the configuration section.
-If those are found, the files are deleted. <u>This means that any files placed in the directory that aren't backups are also likely to get deleted!</u>
+If those are found, the files are deleted. <u>This means that any archives (.tar.gz) placed in the directory that aren't backups are also likely to get deleted!</u>
 ```php
 // Check for old backups to be deleted echo('Checking for old backups to be deleted' .
 PHP_EOL);